suggitpe/spring-boot-kata/instructions/week-1.md

 * Create a package called domain in the same package as the service.
 Create the domain object in there.
 * Now rerun the test.
 Again what happens when it fails, what's the status we get back from the service?
 What does a 404 status mean?
 It's telling us that the url that we called does not exist.
 We need to create the endpoint in the service.
 * Start by creating an endpoints package next to the domain and create a `BankAccountEntpoint`.
 We need to annotate this class with `@RestController`.
 * In this class we need to create the end point.
-Put simply this is a methods that is annotated as a PostEndpoint using `@PostMapping(value = "/accounts", consumes = APPLICATION_JSON_VALUE)` and it should return a new Account.
+Put simply this is a methods that is annotated as a PostEndpoint using `@PostMapping(value = "/accounts", consumes = APPLICATION_JSON_VALUE)` and it should return an `AccountCreationResponse`.
-* Create an account and return the ID.
+* Create an account and return the response with the Account ID.
 * Now run the test and it should pass.
 * Start the application and navigate to the swagger page.
 You should  now see the new end point listed.
 The details are a bit rubbish, we should really update api documentation.
 Open up the endpoint (ctrl+n).
 You need to add a description of teh API using teh `@ApiOperation` annotation.
 Google it and see how it works.
 Now restart and review the swagger page.
 * Yay, if the test is now green you are done, right?
 Wrong ... remember red->green->refactor.
 What can you do to improve things before you check in your code?